 Even though SEO is ever-changing and ever-evolving, link building still remains one of the most important aspects of every search engine optimization strategy.
 Regardless of how good or detailed your content may be, it still won’t be able to make its way to the first page of Google search results if it doesn’t have any good links pointing back to it.
+That’s the reason why we developed a suite of three advanced SEO tools called Kraken Box.

 Several years ago, Backlinko analyzed over a million search results in Google.
 Their study proved once again that backlinks (among other things) influence rankings.
 According to Backlinko’s findings, no matter the phrase or term they were analyzing, top-ranking content always had the biggest number of quality backlinks.